William Johnson, Administrator

 - The program also provided funding supporting Dutchess County Remove Intoxicated Drivers (R.I.D) programming expenses.

 - Coordinator continues to be a member of the Dutchess County Victim Impact Panel’s (VIP) Advisory Committee, the Dutchess County MADD Organizational committee, and the Dutchess Campus Community Coalition.

 - Multiple press releases were written and distributed to the media pertaining to changes in legislation and various STOP-DWI and Traffic Safety programs.

 To reduce the incidence of impaired driving by underage drivers.

 - Funding was provided for a Coordinated High School Presentation Program focusing on addressing underage impaired driving issues.
-Presentations conducted by Jonathon Mueller (supported by STOP-DWI) were coordinated and completed in (11) high schools throughout the County.
+Presentations conducted by Jonathan Mueller (supported by STOP-DWI) were coordinated and conducted in multiple school districts throughout the County.